The Moravian Historical Society museum and historic site preserves, interprets, and celebrates the rich culture of the Moravians.

 Your Place for History

-Today the museum provides outstanding educational opportunities for those interested in history, religion, art, and music.
+The museum provides outstanding educational opportunities for those interested in history, religion, art, and music.
 Many of the items on exhibit are one of a kind or extremely rare.
-Among these treasures are original paintings by John Valentine Haidt; early American textiles, pottery, and household objects; fine examples of early gunmaking in America; historic musical instruments, and other objects relevant to early American history and to Moravian history.
+Among these treasures are:

 Mission